DIY Detox Clay Mask (Bentonite Clay Face Mask, 3 Ingredients)

 How Long Do I Leave The Mask On?

-Then, I use warm water to rinse it off.
+Once it has set, use warm water to rinse it off.
 Take care not to scrub it off your face roughly, your skin is delicate!
 Go slow and use a warm washcloth to gently wipe away the clay mask.

-Can You Store The Mask?
+Can You Store It?

 I have never actually tried to store the mask (insane, I know!).
-This face mask recipe makes enough for two so I usually do it with my four year old and have never had reason to store it.
+This face mask recipe makes enough for two so I usually do it with my four-year-old and have never had reason to store it.

 But, I will try!
 And I'll keep everyone updated when I do.

 Update: The clay mask keeps in a ziplock bag or sealed container for roughly two weeks.

 And the best follow-up is my favorite face cream from Primally Pure.
 While I love to make homemade body butter with beeswax, I tend not to use them as much on my face (too oily).